Kodeglot/vue-calendar/README.md

 - 🎨 **Enhanced visual hierarchy** with improved month view styling
 - 📱 **Mobile-optimized modals** with fixed headers/footers and scrollable content
 - 🔧 **Clean codebase** with regular maintenance and removal of unused code
+- 🚫 **Demo events control** with `showDemoEvents` prop to prevent unwanted demo events in production

 ## Installation